GabeScott/standard-works-vault/General Conference/1999 October - Prophets and Spiritual Mole Crickets.md

 Certainly there are times when getting the family together to read the scriptures does not stack up as a spiritual experience worthy of a journal entry.
 But we must not be deterred.
 There are special times when the spirit of a son or daughter is just right and the power of these great scriptures goes down into their heart like fire.
 As we honor our Heavenly Father in our homes, He will honor our efforts.

 We all know the struggle necessary to retain family home evening.
 There are thieves among us who would steal our Monday nights.
-But the promises of the Lord made to families who hold family home evening, that were spoken by the First Presidency 84 years ago and reiterated by our Prophets today, have never been revoked and are there for us:
+But the promises of the Lord made to families who hold family home evening, that were spoken by the First Presidency 84 years ago and reiterated by our prophets today, have never been revoked and are there for us:

 “If the Saints obey this counsel, we promise that great blessings will result.
 Love at home and obedience to parents will increase.
-Faith will be developed in the hearts of the youth of Israel, and they will gain power to combat the evil influence and temptations which beset them” (in James R. Clark, comp., Messages of the First Presidency of The Church of Jesus Christ of Latter-day Saints, 6 vols.
-[1965–75], 4:339).
+Faith will be developed in the hearts of the youth of Israel, and they will gain power to combat the evil influence and temptations which beset them” (in James R. Clark, comp., *Messages of the First Presidency of The Church of Jesus Christ of Latter-day Saints,* 6 vols. \[1965–75\], 4:339).

 Who within the sound of my voice would be willing to sell these promises to those who would confiscate our Monday nights?
 Not one of us.